Make these cast iron scallops on the grill for your next cookout! These amazing scallops will quickly become your new seafood favorite.

 - 1 tablespoon chopped Italian parsley garnish

-- Preheat grill for high heat.
+- Preheat grill for high heat (400 degreed F).
 Set the pan on the grill and get it good and hot.

 - Season scallops with salt and pepper and place into the hot pan.
-Sear each side for 1-2 minutes, or until nice and brown.
+Sear each side for 1 minute.
 Remove scallops and place into a clean plate and set aside.

-- Add ghee to the pan, along with the garlic.
+- Add ghee (oil or butter) to the pan, along with the garlic.
 Saute for a few seconds, and add all remaining ingredients except parsley.

 - Place scallops back into the pan and cook for an additional minute or two.
 Baste with sauce and remove from heat.
 Garnish with chopped parsley and serve immediately.